gsouton/Gallery/README.md

 This application is an image gallery where you can store your images and apply different filters to them.
 A simple authentication system using JWT is implemented, allowing you to authenticate.

-Each user then own their own gallery on the server.
+Each user then own their gallery on the server.

 When connecting to the application while not authenticated it's possible to test some functionality of the server,
 * Apply algorithms to images.